TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 #### Step 1: Configure Tyk Operator via environment variable or tyk-operator-conf secret

 Tyk Operator configurations can be set using `envVars` field of helm chart.
+See the table below for a list of expected environment variable names and example values.

 ```yaml
 envVars: